 Located in the upper catchment of Ganami, Gapuru, or Memorial Park, has a campsite adjacent to numerous freshwater rockpools.

 A Special Permit is required and this area is also an exclusive booking site.
 There is a five vehicle maximum, but all five vehicles must belong to the same party.
+There is also a composting toilet at this site.

 Compliance with these access conditions ensures visitors enjoy the privacy they anticipate when making a booking, and the public's support for this visitor management system is appreciated.